 - The judge is required, to the maximum extent possible, to ensure that each board represents the socioeconomic, racial and ethnic groups of the county in which it serves.

-- The volunteer must complete a two day new board member orientations (NBMO) within six month following appointment.
+- The volunteer must complete a one day new board member orientation (NBMO) training within six month following appointment.

 Most boards meet once per month during a workday (Monday through Friday) from approximately 8:00 am until approximately 4:30pm.
 Some boards meet fewer times per year and for shorter hours during the day.
 Volunteers will be informed of the times and dates of the review board meetings for their specific board.